JacoVanAntwerpen/sparq-team-site/src/content/team/mohammad-haider-ali-khan.md

 ---
 prefix: Dr.
+slug: mohammad-haider-ali-khan
 name: Mohammad Haider Ali Khan
-slug: mohammad-haider-ali-khan
-role: Senior Research Associate @ UNSW | PhD in Chemical Engineering | Renewable Fuels and Green Mineral Value Chain Specialist
+role: Research Associate @ UNSW | PhD in Chemical Engineering | Renewable Fuels and Green Mineral Value Chain Specialist
 photo: /uploads/1581640083098.jpg
 email: muhammadhaiderali.khan@unsw.edu.au
 linkedin: https://www.linkedin.com/in/mhaiderkhan/
+showOnHome: true
 longSummary: Haider is a Postdoctoral Research Associate at the Particles and Catalysis Research Group, that is part of the School of Chemical Engineering at University of New South Wales (UNSW).
 He is also affiliated with the